Wierzbowsky/SVI-328_Cartridge/readme.txt

 http://rbsc.su/en/other_projects/#0110_Spectravideo%20Cartridge

-The converted games and source files can be downloaded from this Russian forum:
+The converted MSX1 games can be downloaded from this Russian forum:

 https://zx-pk.ru/threads/24147-spectravideo-cartridge/